What is an abdominoplasty?

 *Individual results may vary

-Dr. Mark Epstein performs tummy tuck surgery at his plastic surgery office in Long Island.
+I perform tummy tuck surgery at my plastic surgery office in Long Island.
 Tummy tuck surgery helps to flatten and shape the abdomen and waist by removing excess skin and fat while also tightening the abdominal muscles.
 This is in contradistinction to liposuction, which is removal of fat alone without the removal of skin*.
 The best candidate for this procedure has excess skin without too much excess fat.
 The procedure can also be useful for women with stretched skin and lax abdominal muscles from pregnancy.
+In the majority of my patients, I combine tummy tuck with liposuction, the combination of which gives far superior results to either one of these procedures alone.
+More on that later on….

 - Are in good physical health